Walton Street, Oxford: Overview

 The Jericho Tavern is a public house and music venue at 56 Walton Street.
 In the late 1980s and early 1990s it was an important part of the music scene in Oxford, spawning the groups Ride, Radiohead and Supergrass.

 The central part of Walton Street has changed significantly as more areas are developed by the University of Oxford.
 The former Radcliffe Infirmary site on the east side will become the Radcliffe Observatory Quarter, a large campus for humanities research and administration.
 The long wall separating the Infirmary from the street has been punctuated by a new pedestrian route to Woodstock Road and a health centre.

 In 2015, a new controversial building for the Blavatnik School of Government of Oxford University on the Radcliffe Observatory Quarter site, designed by Herzog & de Meuron, was opened immediately opposite the Oxford University Press building, dominating the location with its height (taller than Carfax Tower), and resulting in further removal of the high stone wall behind the old Infirmary site.
-Exeter College is developing the Ruskin site opposite to the south for college accommodation.
+Exeter College has developed the former Ruskin College site opposite to the south for college accommodation as its Cohen Quad.

 Little Clarendon Street, a shopping street, links Walton Street with Saint Giles.
 There are numerous restaurants on Walton Street, often used by Oxford University students because of its central position, such as Branca, Loch Fyne, The Jericho Cafe, Arzoo, Brasserie Blanc (associated with the chef Raymond Blanc) and The Standard Tandoori.

 Oxford's main independent art house cinema, the Phoenix Picturehouse, is on the west side of the street.
 A number of cocktail bars and pubs can be found on Walton Street.

 Other shops include the speciality florist Daisies and Branca Delicatessen.

 Northwards the street continues as Kingston Road through Walton Manor, at a junction with Walton Well Road to the northwest towards Port Meadow and St Bernard's Road to the east, linking with Woodstock Road.
 Near the northern end of Walton Street, Observatory Street also links Woodstock Road to the east.